unalignedcoder/4chan-picrel/README.md

 In order to use the GUI, you need to install `PySimpleGUI`.

-The script can be called using the default python libraries.
-Only if you want to use the `--use-names` or `--title` parameters you need to install `Beautifulsoup4` and `Django`.
+The `Beautifulsoup4` and `Django` libraries are also required.

-Best way to go about it is to open terminal from the script directory and run:
+Best way to go about this is to open terminal from the script directory and run:
 `pip install -r requirements.txt`

 ### Queue List Creator ###